yaswanthteja/Complete_Python/01_Introduction/05_memory_management.md

 - stack memory used to store references ,names, function calls
 - At compile time memory will be allocated to reference

 #### Heap Memory (Heap space)

 Heap memory is used for dynamic memory allocation.
 This is where the actual objects (like lists, dictionaries, etc.) live.
 The Python memory manager handles the allocation and deallocation of heap memory automatically.

-heap memory:- managed and allocated by interpreter
+heap memory :- Is managed and allocated by interpreter

 - Dynamic memory
 - faster compared to stack